boba2fett/pdftransform/README.md

 - transform /tmp usage to database to allow running in cluster (done for result files)
 - validate rotation only for single pages (done by turning all required pages)
 - make environment variable for mongo_uri nicer (rewrite env variable)
+- validate jobs for doubled source id's (no race between files) or destination id's (destination is partly fixed by using mongo gridfs)